• Skip to primary navigation

 The Okay

 The Set-Up: The Platypus GravityWorks can be a bit tricky to set up.
 It’s five individual pieces – two bags, two tubes, and one filter – and you’ll need to elevate one of the bags to get the flow moving once you’re ready to filter.
 Certainly more complicated than screwing a filter onto a bottle and squeezing.
-Once you figure out the setup, it’s not bad, but it can be intimidating at first.
+It’s not bad once you figure out the setup, but it can be intimidating at first.

 The Compactness: A drawback of the Platypus GravityWorks compared to other water filters (although not necessarily others of the gravity variety) is the bulk of the system.
-True, it does back down nicely, but it’s not something you’ll quickly lose in your pack.
+It does back down nicely, but it’s not something you’ll quickly lose in your pack.

 The Price: One thing that you’ll notice immediately when investigating the GravityWorks is the price.
 While not absurdly expensive, it’s still one of the more expensive options available.
 The 6L version runs $135 (as of this article’s publication), the 4L goes for $120, and the 2L is $110.